persteenolsen/fastapi-auth-demo/README.md

 # JWT Authentication

 - The token will expire after 5 minutes for testing and demo.
 Then a 401 status will happen

+# The Models and Schemas folders

+- The Models are placed in files inside the directory models/ for scalability

+- The Schemas are placed in files inside the directory schemas/ for scalability

 # Deployment to Vercel